ABC (Cuba): Founding

 The ABC was founded in October 1931 by a group that had been meeting for a year in the office of Dr. Juan Andrés Lliteras.
-The most prominent member was Joaquín Martínez Saenz.
+The most prominent member was Joaquín Martínez Sáenz.
 Jorge Mañach and Francisco Ichaso were soon invited to join.
 The group's membership was predominantly middle class, including students and professionals.

 Cells had about seven members, each of whom could lead a cell on the tier below.
 Members of the organization knew only their leader and the cell below them.
 The system of alphabetical lettering of cells from tier to tier gave the organization its name.

 A sequence of numbers along with the letter identified each individual member.
 The members of cell A were numbered A1, A2, A3, etc. They gave their number as the first digit used in the next cell; the cell led by A3 would have members B31, B32, B33, etc.

 Terrorism

 The organization took credit for numerous terrorist attacks like assassinations and bombings.
 They targeted police officers and soldiers, and also made several high-profile killings, including Senate President Clemente Vázquez Bello.
-The ABC reportedly orchestrated a plan to kill Machado by bombing Vazequez Bello's funeral, but failed due to a last-minute change of cemetery.
+The ABC reportedly orchestrated a plan to kill Machado by bombing Vazquez Bello's funeral, but failed due to a last-minute change of cemetery.

 In early 1932 the government created a secret police force called the Porra, which acted against the opposition with no less violence.
 This repression further weakened the Machado government and enhanced the ABC's standing.

 The ABC maintained close contact with Cuba's radical student group, the Directorio Estudiantil Universitario.
 Student leader Eduardo Chibás wrote that students sometimes carried out the bombing missions, with the ABC providing funding and equipment, and also taking credit.